kbrulois/magic/README.md

 Markov Affinity-based Graph Imputation of Cells (MAGIC)
 -------------------------------------------------------
-Van Dijk, David, et al. "Recovering Gene Interactions from Single-Cell Data Using Data Diffusion."
+MAGIC is an imputation algorthm developed by Van Dijk, David, et al. "Recovering Gene Interactions from Single-Cell Data Using Data Diffusion."
 Cell (2018).

 https://www.ncbi.nlm.nih.gov/pubmed/29961576

-MAGIC has been implemented in Python3 and Matlab.
+This is forked and modified from dpeerlab/magic.
+Removed support for the matlab version and the python gui.
+Added an R version and support for imputation across multiple batches.
 See below for installation and Usage.

 Overview and how to use MAGIC effectively
 -------------------------------------------------------